Deep Dive – Climate Change Series

 Portland’s Master Plan: A Statement of Community Values Focused on Quality of Life

 Portland’s master plan is called Portland’s Plan 2030.
-It’s very well written and easy to read.
-Its single most important sentence is the one that says, “The plan is a statement of community values and a framework to advance those values.”
-The plan does not read like a government document and explicitly states that it’s intended to be widely read by the community and easily understood.
-Reading it, you get the sense that residents helped write it.
-And they did.
+Well written and easy to read, its single most important sentence is the one that says, “The plan is a statement of community values and a framework to advance those values.”
+Unlike many planning documents, it does not read like a government report and explicitly states that it is intended to be widely read by the community and easily understood.
+Residents actively participated in writing it, ensuring that their voices shaped the plan.

 The “heart” of Portland’s Plan 2030 is the plan’s two-page vision statement.
 This vision reflects the communitarian culture I mentioned previously.
 An article in the Portland Press Herald written by resident Lisa Whited answers the question, Whose vision does Portland’s plan reflect?